Skip to main content

 Theft, Vandalism, or Property Damage

-no individual student(s) accept(s) responsibility, the sponsoring students and/or organizations may be held accountable for restitution for replacement or repair of the damaged property and may be subject to further disciplinary action.
+For damage that occurs during a student event for which no individual student(s) accept(s) responsibility, the sponsoring students and/or organizations may be held accountable for restitution for replacement or repair of the damaged property and may be subject to further referrals to the student conduct process

 Unauthorized Entry or Access

-Unauthorized entry into or presence within enclosed College buildings or areas, including athletic facilities, construction sites, and student rooms or offices, even when unlocked, is prohibited.
+Unauthorized entry into or presence within any College buildings or areas, including but not limited to athletic facilities, construction sites, even when unlocked, is prohibited.
 Climbing on any College building or College-owned structure or being present on building roofs is prohibited without authorization.
 Tampering with locks to College buildings, unauthorized possession or use of College keys, and alteration or duplication of College keys is against College policy.
-Participation in any of these activities may subject a student to fines and/or further disciplinary action.

-Unauthorized Use of College Facilities or Services
+Unauthorized Use of College Resources and College Services

 Violation of Local, State, or Federal Law